Skip to content

 It seems that I’m stuck in a rut, which I would prefer to label a loop.
 I’m constantly watching Hungarian films about characters stuck in loops of some kind.
 If it isn’t Poligamy it might be Péter Timár’s A herceg haladéka (2006).
 The most recent example is called Hurok (2016), which is the Hungarian word for loop.
 The film is directed by István Madarász, who created some buzz with his very first short called Sooner or Later (Előbb-utóbb) in 2006.
 It takes place towards the end of WWll when the nazis are performing time experiments, apparently to avoid the impending defeat.
 An officer interrogates a prisoner and tells him how important the test is.
 Then things start happening.

-The prisoner is supposed to be sensitive to the serum given, and therefore the perfect guinea pig.
+The prisoner is supposed to be sensitive to the serum given and, therefore, the perfect guinea pig.
 He is offered some water since it’s said that it won’t affect the experiment’s outcome.
 The film is only 11 minutes long but manages to create a singular atmosphere.
 It’s available on YouTube and provides a fascinating first look into the director’s approach.
 The subtitled version is not of high quality.
 A non-subbed version is slightly better.
 It would take a decade for Madarász’s first feature to enter the cinema darkness.

 YouTube video